 Aldo Eluisi

 Aldo Eluisi was a Roman anarchist anti-fascist, of Venetian origin, hero of the First World War and of the Resistenza, the Italian resistance against Nazism and Fascism.
 Arrested and tortured by the Nazi jailers, he did not reveal anything of what he knew about the organization of Resistenza groups.
-On March 24th, 1944 he was murdered at the Fosse Ardeatine, at the age of 45, along with 334 other martyrs.
+On March 24th, 1944 he was murdered at the Fosse Ardeatine, at the age of 45, one of the 335 martyrs.
 In the same year 1944 he was posthumously awarded the gold medal for valor.

 Life